-The National Security Programme (NSP) is designed to prepare selected military, public service, international, and private sector leaders for future strategic responsibilities within a complex and ambiguous global security environment.
-The 10-month residential programme is intended for the following participants: Canadian Armed Forces (CAF) Colonels and Naval Captains; officers of similar rank from allied nations; and civilian executives from within the Department of National Defence (DND), other government departments, public security agencies, non-governmental organizations, and academic institutions.
+The NSP is designed to prepare selected Canadian military, Canadian public service, and international military leaders for future strategic responsibilities within a complex and ambiguous global security environment.
+The 10-month programme is normally intended for the following participants: Canadian Armed Forces (CAF) Colonels and Naval Captains; officers of similar rank from allied nations; and civilian executives from within the Department of National Defence (DND) and other government departments.